nrwl/nx-workshop/docs/lab22/LAB.md

 ⛔ The problem now is that it's always comparing against the last commit:

 - Let's say I make some changes to the API (or AdminUI) over a few commits - and I don't push them.
-- Then I make one small change to the Store, commit it, and push to master.
+- Then I make one small change to the Store, commit it, and push it to the `main`.
 - Even though **I've pushed lots of commits with changes to both the Store and the API** (or AdminUI), because our CD Workflow is only looking at the last commit, **it will only deploy the Store.** 👎